-Here, we submit our top 5 beaches in Europe that you should consider when booking your next holiday.
+Here, we give our top five beaches in Europe that you should consider when booking your next holiday.

 1. Egremni, Lefkada, Greece

-Greece and Spain are often the first European destinations travellers consider when booking a beach holiday and for good reason.
+Greece and Spain are often the first European destinations travelers consider when booking a beach holiday and for good reason.

 If you want to avoid spending your time in the company of thousands of tourists, then this beach is the one for you.